 Chipped or star checked knots can be remedied with a small touch of colour tinted putty prior to finishing.

 Note: All timber will vary in colour and features between individual lining boards.
+It is the nature of a natural timber product.

 Ensure lining boards are acclimatised to the local humidity condition with a stable timber moisture content.